KMFDManic/NESC-SNESC-Modifications/README.md

 These hmods are only compatible with [Hakchi2 CE](https://github.com/TeamShinkansen/hakchi2).

-To run a game you will need the following mods:
+To run game/s with this Core Set Release, you will need the following prerequisites:

-1. retroarch hmod
+1. RetroArch (Recommended RetroArch 1.7.7 Xtreme and up; NES Cores come preinstalled)
-2. core hmod for the system the game is for
+2. Specific Core (Emulator) HMODs for whichever system the game/s are for.
-3. any bios hmod required by the system hmod
+3. BIOS, if applicable, which can easily be installed with the Master BIOS Module.